 James is Vice President of Program Services at Bosma Enterprises.
 He has an extensive history working with the disability community and development of programs.
 He is a member of NASW/LCSW, serves on the Mayor’s Advisory Council of Disability; the Association for Education and Rehabilitation of the Blind and Visually Impaired and the Rehabilitation Commission.
 James can be reached at email@example.com.

 Debbie Johnson is a Corporate Real Estate Executive.
-As an experienced Senior Director with a demonstrated history of working in the commercial real estate industry, she is skilled in Sellers, Negotiation, Working with Landlords, Shopping Centers and Real Estate Developemtn.
+As an experienced Senior Director with a demonstrated history of working in the commercial real estate industry, she is skilled in Sellers, Negotiation, Working with Landlords, Shopping Centers and Real Estate Development.
 She has a BA focused in Mass Communication/Media Studies from Purdue University.
-Debbie has a love for Golden Retrievers and during her spare time, she and her husband, Bruce, spend time with their beautiful golden, Hannah.
+Debbie has a love for Golden Retrievers and during her spare time, she and her husband, Bruce, spend time with their beautiful Golden Retrievers, Hannah and Emma.

 Katie Abernathy is a Managing Consultant with the Butler Business Consulting Group at Butler University.
 A creative professional that builds collaborative relationships, Katie’s diverse background includes experience with a variety of organizations including non-profit, privately held businesses and global corporations.
 Katie is very passionate about ICAN’s mission of empowering and improving lives of inmates and members of the disabled community.